 Francis Lewis, one of eight foreign-born signers, emigrated from Wales as a young man to start a mercantile firm in America.
 Lewis later became a leading voice in the independence movement, and was one of the founders of the Sons of Liberty.

 Charles Thomson worked as a Latin teacher before he got involved in Philadelphia politics and became well-known throughout the colonies as an organizer of trade boycotts and anti- British protests.
 Although Thomson’s signature appears on the first published copies of the Declaration of Independence, it is not included on the official engrossed parchment copy that was signed by all the elected delegates on August 2, 1776.

 George Read, the only signer who cast his vote against independence on July 2, 1776, willingly signed the Declaration of Independence one month later.
 Read was also one of just six Americans to sign both the Declaration of Independence and the U.S. Constitution.

 Edward Rutledge, the youngest man to sign the Declaration of Independence, was among the signers imprisoned by the British during the Revolutionary War.
-After being imprisoned for 11 months in a ship off the coast of St. Augustine, Fl., Rutledge was released and returned to Charleston, NC, where he served as governor until this death in 1800 at age 50.
+After being imprisoned for 11 months in a ship off the coast of St. Augustine, Fl., Rutledge was released and returned to Charleston, SC, where he served as governor from 1798 until this death in 1800 at age 50.

 Although Philip Livingston served with his brother, William, and his cousin, Robert, in the second Continental Congress, Philip was the only Livingston to sign the Declaration of Independence.
 Livingston died in 1778 at age 62, still serving in congress, and did not live to see America win the independence he gave so much to achieve.